WISP Searches on a Fiber Interferometer under a Strong Magnetic Field

 \subsection{Estimation of the effective mode index}

 To analytically calculate the effective mode index in a HC-PCF the fiber-core is commonly approximated considering a circular capillary, expressing the mode profile as in the case of a hollow waveguide \cite{marcatili_hollow_1964}.
-Under that approach, only the core mode properties are considered, acting independently from the cladding modes.
+Under that approach, only the core mode is relevant for the conversion.
 To ensure good confinement and simplification of the calculation, we assume that the ratio between the core radius and the wavelength in vacuum is much higher than one ($R_{c}/\lambda\gg 1$).

 The effective mode index can then be calculated as in Eq.~\ref{eq:neff_formula} from the real part of the propagation constant, $k_{\gamma}$, divided by the photon wave-number in vacuum, $k_{o}$.
 We only consider the real (loss-less) part of the propagation constant since optical fibers are normally made of dielectric materials with a predominantly real refractive index.
 The effective mode index ($n_\mathrm{eff}$), and eventually the axion mass, are principally affected by the core radius ($R_{c}$) or by changing the refractive index of the filled gas ($n_{gas}$), by varying pressure ($p$), temperature ($T$), and wavelength ($\lambda$) \cite{marcatili_hollow_1964}: